 National Children’s Ambassador

-Dad then contacted the AOP and let them know that he was Daniel’s dad and if they were getting any orangutan adoptions that mentioned ‘Daniel Clarke’.
+Dad then contacted TOP and let them know that he was Daniel’s dad and if they were getting any orangutan adoptions that mentioned ‘Daniel Clarke’.

 The response was, “I am so pleased you made contact, in fact we have”.

-It wasn’t long after that we received a phone call from the TOP advising they would like to offer Daniel the title of National Children’s Ambassador for the Australian Orangutan Project for all of the fund raising and awareness raised for the plight of the orangutan.
+It wasn’t long after that we received a phone call from TOP advising they would like to offer Daniel the title of National Children’s Ambassador for The Orangutan Project for all of the fund raising and awareness raised for the plight of the orangutan.